Whether you’re visiting the coast or taking in some of the country’s unique attractions, there’s plenty to do and see in the west of Scotland.

 - Don’t miss out on a visit to a smokehouse in Ardshealach.
 With its quirky name, Ardshealach seems like a long shot for a food destination.
 But the West Highland Smokehouse has a secret: it’s actually a pit stop on the road to one of the most spectacular sights in the Highlands.
 The smokehouse is housed in an old school building above the hamlet of Ardshealach.

 - Taste the best whiskey in Talisker Distillery.
 Talisker Distillery is the only distillery on the Isle of Skye, making them unusual in their own right.
 Talisker was founded in 1825, and the distillery buildings are housed within a 19th-century mansion, which is itself surrounded by the ruins of Duntulm Castle, once the home of the MacLeod clan.
-The distillery makes a selection of single malt Scotch whiskies, including Talisker, Skye, and Ledaig.
+With the help of equipment from places this leading industrial mixer company, the distillery makes a selection of single malt Scotch whiskies, including Talisker, Skye, and Ledaig.

 - Savor the delicious seafood Scotland has to offer when in Iona.
 When traveling in Scotland, you will be hard-pressed to find a more picturesque location than Iona.
 With a cathedral, abbey, and a stunning coastline, this tiny island off the country’s west coast is a must-see for anyone interested in culinary experiences that will last a lifetime.